Diversify Your International Student Recruitment Strategies with Digital Marketing

-Finding out exactly what the common background, goals, and challenges your students face will allow you tailor your content, campaigns, and contact options specifically for their needs.
+Finding out exactly what the common backgrounds, goals, and challenges your students face will allow you tailor your content, campaigns, and contact options specifically for their needs.
 This will help you deliver online recruitment services that feel just as personal and accessible as a face-to-face meeting.

 Finding the Right Student Recruitment Mix for Your School

 Whether you are generating leads through agents or online through digital marketing, it’s important to remember that there are no quick fixes.
 Both avenues require significant investment, and it can take time to see results.
 Even the best digital marketing strategy can take a while to really make an impact, just as good relationships with agents can take years to establish and cultivate.

 Above all else, the extent to which you can use digital marketing to supplement the use of agents will depend on the preferences of the students you are trying to target.
 For instance, a 2014 report from The Observatory of Borderless Higher Education revealed that 45% of students from China, 43% from India, and 30% from Nigeria have used or intended to use agents to assist them in applying to study abroad.